Exploring the Exterior Angles of a 12-Sided Polygon: A complete walkthrough

 Irregular Dodecagons: A Deeper Dive

 The calculations above apply specifically to regular dodecagons.
 What about irregular dodecagons, where sides and angles have varying lengths and measures?
 The sum of exterior angles remains constant at 360°, but the individual exterior angles will differ.
 There's no single formula to determine each exterior angle in an irregular dodecagon without knowing the specific measurements of each angle.
-However, the principle of supplementary angles still holds true: the sum of each interior and exterior angle at a given vertex will always be 180°.
+Still, the principle of supplementary angles still holds true: the sum of each interior and exterior angle at a given vertex will always be 180°.

 Practical Applications of Dodecagon Geometry